 Technically, anyone driving under the influence in California can be prosecuted under California Vehicle Code Section 23152(a): Driving Under the Influence Of Alcohol.
 VC 23152(b) deals specifically with individuals who operate a motor vehicle with a BAC of 0.08 or higher.

-Generally, a driver’s BAC is measured by a police officer if they are pulled over while driving or if they are involved in a motor vehicle collision.
+Generally, a driver’s BAC is measured by a police officer if they are pulled over while driving or involved in a motor vehicle collision.
 If a driver’s BAC measures 0.08 or higher, they are considered to be driving under the influence.

 Refusing a Chemical Test and VC 23152(b) Charges